SeshaPhaniVV/LogAnalyzer/README.md

 ### Running the test file

-Test Files can be found under the directory /src/test/scala/*
+Test Files can be found under the directory /src/test/scala/LogAnalyzerTests I have used mockito and scalatestplus libraries and mocked the context to test the mapper functions

 ````
 sbt clean compile test